nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 specific teams.
 Team-related commands in Contactmation begin with the `team` keyword.

-### Constraints on team information
+#### Things to note when using team commands

 The following team commands comply with these placeholder constraints:

 - The `TEAM NAME` must be alphanumeric.
-- The `INDEX` must be a positive integer which cannot exceed the number of contacts / teams currently displayed in the application.
+- The `INDEX`(the number of the team in the list) must be a positive integer which cannot exceed the number of contacts / teams currently displayed in the application.

 ### Create a Team